There are plenty of people in Sonoma County talking about solving the homeless problem.

 "I guess I wanted them to have the smallest footprint possible because I didn't want to impose on the community," Wallin said.

-He shared his idea with advocates of the homeless in Santa Rosa, and was met with encouragement, donations, and volunteers willing to help.
+He shared his idea with local advocates of the homeless, and was met with encouragement, donations, and volunteers willing to help.

 Donations from the Sonoma County Homeless Task Force, Homeless Action and AmeriCorps have raised more than $6,000 for the project, enough to fund 10 huts.
 The First United Methodist Church let Wallin use a barn on its seven-acre Stony Point Road property to build them.